8 Most Destructive Floods in the Denver Region’s History

 4. Cherry Creek Flood of 1864 — 15-20 deaths

 Pioneers had built in the dry bed of Cherry Creek, despite warnings by Arapaho Chief Little Raven.
-One night a six-foot wall of water came crashing down the creek.
+One night a six-foot wall of water came crashing down the creek causing the Cherry Creek flooding.
 The flood killed 15 to 20 people and did an estimated $1 million worth of property damage.

 5. 1973 South Platte River Flood — 10 deaths

-The 1973 flood caused chaos in Denver when the metropolitan area flooded and the South Platte rose four feet above it’s normal level.
-This resulted in a 10.85 foot rise over the 19th St. Bridge.
+The 1973 South Platte flood caused chaos in Denver when the metropolitan area flooded and the South Platte rose four feet above its normal level.
+This resulted in a 10.85-foot rise over the 19th St. Bridge.
 However, this flood was more of “a steady overflowing of water” as opposed to the “one surge” Denver experienced during the flood of 1965.

 6. The 1933 Castlewood Canyon Dam Disaster — 2 deaths

 An early report in 1933 showed that the dam was in “a serious state of disrepair and had constant leaks and had posed potential catastrophic dangers for Denver,” according to historian Darla Sue Dollman.
 However, no action was taken.
-The dam ruptured and sent a 17 foot wall of water down Cherry Creek through Denver.
+The dam ruptured and sent a 17-foot wall of water down Cherry Creek through Denver causing a flash flood and one of the worst Denver floods in history.

 7. Flood of 1896 — 27 deaths

-The flood devastated Tucker Gulch in Flood.
-More info and photo available here.
+The flood devastated Tucker Gulch in Golden, Colorado.
+More info and photos are available here.

 Residents referred to this flood as the worst ever to hit Morrison.
 This storm also hit Golden and Eldorado Springs hard.
 The photo above shows the damage along Tucker Gulch in Golden.
 The flood waters washed away plenty of bridges, homes, and people.
-A cloudburst caused flooding along Bear Creek, Turkey Creek and Mount Vernon Gulch.
-As a result to these flooded creeks, 27 people lost their lives, and a ten foot wall of water roared down Bear Creek.
+A cloudburst caused flooding along Bear Creek, Turkey Creek, and Mount Vernon Gulch.
+As a result of these flooded creeks, 27 people lost their lives, and a ten-foot wall of water roared down Bear Creek.

 8. September 1938 Flood